Nimelo/canvas8-challenge/README.md

-This project was a developer tech challenge prepared by [canvas8 company](https://www.canvas8.com/).
+This project is a developer tech challenge prepared by [canvas8 company](https://www.canvas8.com/).